ietf-wg-cellar/matroska-specification/codec_specs.md

 Codec Name: Digital Video Broadcasting (DVB) subtitles

 Description: This is the graphical subtitle format used in the Digital Video Broadcasting standard.
-For more information, see [the Digital Video Broadcasting (DVB) section in `Subtitles`](#subtitles).
+For more information, see [the Digital Video Broadcasting (DVB) section in Subtitles](#subtitles).

 ### S_VOBSUB